June 17, 2026

 Does it properly reflect my brand guidelines?

-Is it optimized for the channel I'm using?
+Is it aligned to the channel I'm using?

 What specific changes would improve performance?